Aarhus University Seal

 PDFs you have downloaded from AU Library's website

 If you have downloaded material from a database, an e-journal or an e-book, which you only have access to via AU Library, you must be aware of the licensing agreement that exists between the publisher and AU Library.
-Some publishers allow you to share content via Brightspace.
-See a list of these publishers.

 Remember you must always specify the source, whether you link, scan or upload material to Brightspace.